 2. Doesn’t she feel she deserves to go free, to be able to put her best self out into the world and see what happens?

-“Getting through each day and month and year” is very very disrespectful to her family, her children (if she has kids) and most of all herself.
+“Getting through each day and month and year” is very very disrespectful to her family, her children (if she has children) and most of all herself.
 Life is a precious gift.
 None of us were put on this earth to live it for ONE person.

 I believe we are here to fulfill countless missions, including two major ones: